|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Understanding atomic particle spheromaks is key to understanding the existence and properties of stable charged particles such as electrons and protons.
 Understanding spheromaks also enhances understanding of quantum mechanics.

-A plasma spheromak stores concentrated electric and magnetic field energy, which is required for initiation of some nuclear fusion processes.
+A plasma spheromak stores concentrated electric and magnetic field energy, which energy is required for initiation of some nuclear fusion processes.
 The first step in realizing controlled deuterium-tritium nuclear fusion may be formation of high energy deuterium plasma spheromaks.

 MATHEMATICAL MODEL OF A SPHEROMAK: